Skip to main content

 We collaboratively designed a Playful Learning Institute implementation evaluation.

-NORC is working with partners to learn about Playful Learning Institute (PLI) implementation, including existing theories of change, implementation plans, participant beliefs and practices, culturally relevant and anti-bias practices, and goals for changing student and practitioner outcomes.
+NORC is working with partners to learn about Playful Learning Institute (PLI) implementation, including existing theories of change, implementation plans, participant beliefs and practices, and goals for changing student and practitioner outcomes.
 NORC and the Center on the Ecology of Early Development (CEED) have worked with the Massachusetts Department of Elementary and Secondary Education (DESE) to design an implementation evaluation of the PLI.
 The research team collected data from teachers, administrators, and staff with a baseline survey examining beliefs and practices regarding playful learning prior to implementation of the PLI.
 The team will continue to collect data through focus groups, classroom observations, a post-survey, and a review of coaching logs to support continuous improvement and evaluate the components of the PLI.

 NORC/CEED’s approach involves quantitative and qualitative data collection and analysis; collaboration with DESE, participating schools, and other playful learning partners; and an evolving design and evaluation approach.